raw-labs/raw-salesforce-case-api/README.md

 - **Integration with Chatbots**: Designed to be consumed by chatbots or other applications.
 - **Validation and Error Handling**: Incorporates validation for permissible values to maintain data integrity.
 - **Pagination**: Supports pagination in the retrieval endpoint to manage large datasets.
+- **Secure Access**: Endpoints are secured and require API keys with appropriate scopes to access.

 ---